weaversa/cryptol-course/cryptol-style.md

 ### Top-Level Definitions

 Comment every top level function (particularly exported functions), and provide a type signature.
 The documentation should give enough information to apply the function without looking at the function's definition.

-When writing a cryptoalgorithm specification in Cryptol, often the arguments to a function have verbiage in the specification that may be copied into the function documentation.
+When writing a cryptographic algorithm specification in Cryptol, often the arguments to a function have verbiage in the specification that may be copied into the function documentation.
 This is considered a good practice provided it does not become too verbose.

 ### End-of-Line Comments